Peter the Iberian: Life

+Early life in Iberia, Constantinople and Jerusalem

-He was born into the royal Chosroid dynasty of the Kings of Iberia (Eastern Georgia) and was initially named Murvan (alternatively, Nabarnugios), Prince of Iberia (Kartli).
-His father, King Bosmarios of Iberia, invited noted philosopher Mithradates from Lazica to take part in Murvan's education.
+Peter was born into the royal Chosroid dynasty of the Kings of Iberia (Eastern Georgia) and was initially named Murvan (alternatively, Nabarnugios), Prince of Iberia (Kartli).
+His father, King Bosmarios of Iberia, invited noted philosopher Mithridates from Lazica (also called John the Eunuch and John the Laz) to take part in Murvan's education.
 For a time, the child was kept hidden so as not to be delivered as a hostage to the Persians.

 In 423, at the age of about five, the prince was sent as a political hostage to Constantinople to ensure the loyalty of Iberia to the Byzantines rather than to the Persians.
 Here he received a brilliant education under a personal patronage of the Roman empress Aelia Eudocia, wife of Theodosius II.

-According to his biographer, John Rufus, Peter refused to write to or receive letters from home lest it undermine his ascetic discipline.
-When he was about twenty, the young prince, together with his mentor Mithradates, left the palace and escaped to make a pilgrimage to Palestine, where he became a monk at Jerusalem under the name of Peter.
-In 430, he founded his own monastery at Bethlehem (later known as the Georgian Monastery of Bethlehem).
-In 445, he was ordained as a priest.
-Accompanied by Mithradates (now called John), he traveled across several countries of the Near East and finally settled in Majuma near Gaza.
+When he was about twenty, the young prince, together with his mentor Mithridates, left the palace and made a pilgrimage to Palestine.
+It remains uncertain whether they had planned to return to Constantinople or if this was an escape, nevertheless their presence in Jerusalem was commonly known and they were not forced to return.